balasgit/cloudnative-toolkit/README.md

  . `Team Catalog`and click on the **Private** menu on the on the left you can select the catalog you have created `Team Catalog`
 - Select the **Cloud Native Toolkit** tile
-- Enter values for the varibles list , these can be customized depending on the type of cluster and if its in classic or VPC
+- Enter values for the variables list , these can be customized depending on the type of cluster and if its in classic or VPC

     | **Variable**   | **Description**  | **eg. Value**  |